Sialitech/label-siali/docs/source/guide/setup.md

 <div class="opensource-only">

 ### Add a labeling config from the command line
-You can define the labeling configuration in a `config.xml` file and initialize a specific project in Label Studio with that file.
+You can define the labeling configuration in a `config.xml` file and initialize a specific project in Siali Label with that file.

 ```bash
 label-studio my_new_project start --label-config config.xml